Are you a productive blogger?

 I know that, as a blogger, you’re not an employee.
 But, you still have to answer to your readers.
 In a way, you’re working for them and what readers want must guide your decisions.

 Have you ever noticed that you perform better when you’re happy or excited about a project?
 It’s the same with writing blog posts and promoting your blog.
 Attitude is everything: be positive and you will be inspired to innovate – and to inspire others.
+And that’s sure to push your personal productivity blog buttons.

 For example, learning when to use automation instead of manual marketing methods can be important.
 I’ll talk about this more later in the article, but here’s a good example from Auto Focus Marketing: